archmage/ghostmind/README.md

 # Status

-ghostmind is early on in its development, and is not yet ready for public use.
-When it is ready, builds will be made available through [this repo's releases](https://github.com/archmage/ghostmind/releases).
+~~ghostmind is early on in its development, and is not yet ready for public use.
+When it is ready, builds will be made available through [this repo's releases](https://github.com/archmage/ghostmind/releases).~~

+Development on ghostmind has been suspended indefinitely.

 # Discord

-ghostmind has its own Discord server for development updates and project communication, found here: https://discord.gg/c2TMShY
+~~ghostmind has its own Discord server for development updates and project communication, found here: [redacted]~~

-Feel free to come say hi and ask any questions you might have.
+~~Feel free to come say hi and ask any questions you might have.~~

 # Attributions